He Is We: 2012–2017: Lineup changes, She Is We, and other releases

 In August 2015, Taylor announced she was launching "a He Is We 2.0" with Adam Mitchell entitled She Is We.
 On October 22, 2015, She Is We released their first single "Boomerang" and announced that their debut album War would be available for pre-order on October 23, 2015.
 It was released by Vanguard Records on March 18, 2016.
 War was made available to stream prior to release on Billboard's website on March 11, 2016.

 In August 2016, Taylor announced that she had reunited with bandmate Trevor Kelly and that they were writing new songs.
 In September 2016, Taylor and Kelly announced that they would be touring together.

 In August 2017, touring members McBride, Mitchell, and Chamberlain left the band and in September 2017, touring guitarist Macy Santa Maria accused Taylor of sexually assaulting her.
 Taylor responded with her own statement, denying that a sexual assault had occurred and alleging that Santa Maria's statement mischaracterized her actions and the nature of sexual assault.
 Following Santa Maria's allegations, He Is We were removed as support for Secondhand Serenade's fall 2017 tour.
 On June 4, 2019, Rachel Taylor was found not guilty of sexual assault following a one-day trial in Jamestown, North Dakota.

 In March 2017, He is We released Fall out of Line to iTunes, which contains old demos and re-released songs.
 The band's "For the Runaways" tour (March and April 2017) promoted the album by focusing on older He Is We songs.
 Trevor Kelly did not tour with the band during the "For the Runaways" tour, with Hans Hessburg filling in on acoustic guitar.

 2018–2021: He Is We Chapter One and Hold My Heart

 In March 2018, He is We released He Is We Chapter One digitally, which contains re-released songs.
 Rachel Taylor announced in February 2018 that she was back in the studio and that she would release a new He Is We EP in March or April 2018.

 He Is We announced they would be touring with Vendetta Red in March 2018.

 He Is We's new EP, Hold My Heart, was released on April 10, 2018.

 2022–present: Treehouse

 He Is We's second studio album entitled Treehouse was released on February 11, 2022.

+In December 2023, "I Wouldn't Mind" became the subject of a TikTok trend, causing the song's streams to increase by 294%.
+On January 11, 2024, a sped-up version of "I Wouldn't Mind" was released.
+A week later, the song debuted on the TikTok Billboard Top 50 chart and remained there for around a month.